 Businesses should make it a habit to ask their customers for feedback.
 When customers have a bad experience, only 1 of 26 make a complaint, and the rest simply churn.
 Additionally, clients are more likely to tell others about a bad experience than a good one.

-Not only that, after getting more than one sub-par experience, customers immediately turn to the competitors of that business.
+Not only that, after getting more than one sub-par experience, customers immediately turn to that business’s competitors.
 According to a report by Zendesk released in 2020, 80% of customers will take their business elsewhere in that condition.

-This phenomenon not only keeps businesses in the dark as to why their customers are leaving but also damages their reputation.
-One way to reverse this is to keep reaching out to clients and take action based on their feedback.
+This phenomenon keeps businesses in the dark as to why their customers are leaving and damages their reputation.
+One way to reverse this is to keep contacting clients and taking action based on their feedback.

 SurveySparrow helps businesses become aware of their clients’ sentiments towards them through NPS surveys, feedback forms, and more.
 SurveySparrow can collect feedback through different channels such as SMS, email, and Slack.